 Slush definitions differ based on their origin.
-A slush is not a snow cone, nor shaved ice, and it is not an Icee® from the convenience store.
-Italians from New Jersey or New York call it an Italian ice.
+A slush is neither a snow cone, nor shaved ice, and it is not an Icee® from the convenience store.
+Italians from New Jersey or New York call it Italian ice.
 Residents of Philadelphia refer to it as water ice, and in Boston, it is known as a slush.

-The slush comes in a multitude of flavors, but the pièce de le résistance at Amy’s is the Split—half slush, and half soft-serve ice cream.
+The slush comes in a multitude of flavors, but the pièce de la résistance at Amy’s is the Split—half slush, and half soft-serve ice cream.
 Amy and her staff layer the Split in a parfait style that teases your taste buds and gives you brain freeze if you eat it too fast.
-Whether you pair mango slush and coconut soft-serve, root beer slush and vanilla soft-serve or any combination of the more than a dozen slushes and 26 ice creams, you are sure to find a combination that leaves you gratified and anxious to return.
+Whether you pair mango slush and coconut soft-serve, root beer slush, and vanilla soft-serve or any combination of the more than a dozen slushes and 26 ice creams, you are sure to find a combination that leaves you gratified and anxious to return.

 Craving more decadent treats?
 Stop at Costeaux French Bakery in Healdsburg.
 The bread is so good that restaurants in San Francisco regularly order Costeaux sourdough and have it shipped into the city.
 (Susan wrote about her experience at Costeaux years ago on Wander.)